Recursive numeral systems are highly regular and easy to process: Introduction

 \section{Introduction}

-One key question in the study of language is why languages are the way they are; what cognitive and communicative constraints shape linguistic systems?
+One key question in the study of language concerns \textit{constrained variation}: why languages are the way they are; what cognitive and communicative constraints shape linguistic systems?
 Recent research suggests that linguistic systems are shaped by efficient communication, such that natural systems optimise the trade-off between simplicity and informativeness in various domains \citep{gibson2019efficiency}, from kinship terms \citep{kemp2012kinship}, colour terms \citep{regier2015word,zaslavsky2019col}, grammatical categories \citep{mollica2021forms}, indefinite pronouns \citep{denicIndefinitePronounsOptimize2022a}, boolean connectives \citep{uegaki_informativenesscomplexity_2022} to spatial demonstratives \citep{chen2023information}.
-For example, colour-naming systems tend to either partition the space of colour referents into few large, connected categories (e.g., \textit{dark} vs. \textit{light} colours), or into many small specific categories (e.g., \textit{red, green, blue, yellow, brown}, ...); the former systems are simple but do not allow precise communication about colour, the terms in the latter systems are highly informative but the systems are complex \citep{regier2015word}.
+For example, colour-naming systems tend to either partition the space of colour referents into few large, connected categories (e.g., \textit{dark} vs. \textit{light} colours), or into many small specific categories (e.g., \textit{red, green, blue, yellow, brown}, ...).
+The former systems are simple (i.e., they have very few categories) but they are uninformative (i.e., they do not allow precise communication about colours), whereas the terms in the latter systems are highly informative but the systems are complex \citep{regier2015word}.

+While the simplicity-informativeness trade-off has been successful as an explanation for the way languages are, most work in this area does not consider the systematicity of the forms, or form-meaning mappings, in their efficiency analyses.
+In other words, they do not consider that natural languages are largely \textit{regular}; they conform to rule-like patterns expressible by formal grammars \citep{chomsky2002syntactic,jackendoff2002foundations}.
+This does not present a serious issue in most previous work, as the category labels in the domains considered, such as basic colour terms, often do not overlap in form.
+However, a more complete theory of constrained variation would necessarily have to consider the regularity that is prevalent in language.